markets/maily/README.md

 ## Notes
 Rails 4.1 introduced a built-in mechanism to preview the application emails.
 It is in fact a port of [basecamp/mail_view](https://github.com/basecamp/mail_view) gem to the core.

 Alternatively, there are some other plugins to get a similar functionality with different approaches and options.
-For example, [ryanb/letter_opener](https://github.com/ryanb/letter_opener), [MailCatcher](https://github.com/sj26/mailcatcher) or [Rails Email Preview](https://github.com/glebm/rails_email_preview).
+For example, [ryanb/letter_opener](https://github.com/ryanb/letter_opener), [sj26/mailcatcher](https://github.com/sj26/mailcatcher) or [glebm/rails_email_preview](https://github.com/glebm/rails_email_preview).

 ## License
 Copyright (c) 2013-2014 Marc Anguera.
 Maily is released under the [MIT](MIT-LICENSE) License.